MobileDev-Bench: A Benchmark for Issue Resolution in Mobile Application Development: Discussion

-Localization is the primary bottleneck.
-File-level recall of 13.8--19.5\% imposes a hard ceiling on resolution rates.
-For mobile development, the challenge lies not in generating correct patches but in identifying which files need modification.
-This finding suggests research should prioritize multi-file dependency tracing, artifact-aware retrieval, and framework-specific reasoning over patch generation improvements.
+Both file-level localization and patch generation are substantial bottlenecks.
+Under automated retrieval, recall (13.8 achievable resolution at the recall ceiling.
+Under oracle retrieval, recall rises to 31.4\%–55.4\% overall and 84.5\%–100\% on single-file tasks, yet resolution still reaches at most 5.69\%, indicating that patch generation is the larger remaining bottleneck.
+Progress on mobile app issue resolution therefore requires advances on both axes: multi-file localization (dependency tracing, artifact-aware retrieval, framework-specific reasoning) and patch generation under multi-file and multi-artifact coordination constraints.

-The non-monotonic relationship between file count and resolution rate provides insight: single-file tasks achieve 12 to 15\% resolution, mid-complexity tasks (4 to 10 files) drop to 0 to 2\%, while 11+ file tasks show modest recovery (0.0 to 4.2\%).
-This pattern suggests models struggle with \textit{architectural complexity} (interconnected changes across heterogeneous components) rather than raw file count.
-Repository-specific phenomena hint that certain architectural patterns may facilitate automated repair.
+Resolution rates decline monotonically with file count: single-file tasks achieve 12.7\%–15.5\% resolution, 2–3 file tasks drop to 2.2\%–4.5\%, mid-complexity tasks (4–10 files) fall to 0.0\%–3.8\%, and tasks with 11 or more files yield 0\% across all models.
+This pattern suggests models struggle with architectural complexity, that is, interconnected changes across heterogeneous components, rather than raw file count alone.